 Gnocchi with greens and beans, enveloped in marinara sauce, is a hearty dinner dish that comes together quickly.
 Gnocchi, a cousin to pasta, are potato and semolina dumplings.
 They add a dose of pure comfort to this Italian greens and beans recipe.

 Some cooks like to make their own gnocchi, but no thanks, not me — I’ll stick with the frozen or dried variety.
 The project takes a good hour or two and makes a floury mess of the kitchen.
 Still, if you’re of the DIY school of cooks, here are a couple of from-scratch vegan gnocchi recipes.

-Note: There’s a also a pasta shape called gnocchi that’s made of semolina flour like other traditional pasta shapes.
-That’s not what we’re using here; though this dish wouldn’t be bad with regular pasta — just use less of it, perhaps 10 to 12 ounces.
+Note, there’s also a pasta shape called gnocchi that’s made of semolina flour like other traditional pasta shapes.
+That’s not what we’re using here.
+As an alternative, though, this dish wouldn’t be bad with regular pasta — just use less of it, perhaps 10 to 12 ounces.

 Recipe is from Vegan on a Budget by Nava Atlas.
 Photos by Hannah Kaminsky.

 - 16-ounce bag frozen gnocchi, or 16-ounce box dried gnocchi (not gnocchi-shaped pasta)

 - 2 to 3 cloves garlic, finely chopped